epn-vespa/tutorials/workflow.md

 ## Naming of tutorial directory

+The directory name of each tutorial should be easy, self-explanatotory and without space, e.g. [cassini-titan-flyby](cassini-titan-flyby)

 ## Creation / migration of content

 Please follow the template on [template](template) and use simple, meaningful image names without spaces in the filename.